CASE STUDY

 Economic impact as designed: Downtown businesses experienced measurable increased patronage on event nights, fulfilling the original vision.

 Responsive institutional evolution: In 2021, after dancer feedback about the gravel surface, NAC purchased a portable wood dance floor.
-This demonstrated institutional commitment to quality and community listening—treating dancers as serious artists.
+This demonstrated commitment to quality and community listening—treating dancers as serious artists.

 This is strategy that flows.